#120: The Emergence Of The Digital Meta-Scene, Very Online People (VOP), Strangely Earnest Twitter, Digital Ambitions and Bold Offline Adventures

 While they didn’t see the kind of success that one might expect in their lives, over the long run they definitely had all four elements.

 Throughout the book I kept thinking about the modern day.
-Are the “scenes” currently available to people to the task of cultivating genius?
+Are the “scenes” currently available to people up to the task of cultivating genius?

 The Creator-Twitter-Friendly Nerd Meta-Scene